 Between Islands Music Project Two

-For the second music project, the focus switched to traditional music, with fiddle players Jane Hepburn (Western Isles), Maggie Adamson (Shetland), and Louise Bichan (Orkney) working together to create a concert which celebrated the varying playing styles and music of the Islands.
-It premiered as the opening concert for the 2017 Hebridean Celtic Festival, and it is hoped will tour to the Northern Isles during 2018.
-Read a review of the project here: http://www.hebrideswriter.com/2017/07/20/fiddle-traditions-showcase-is-perfect-start-to-hebcelt/
+For the second music project, the focus switched to traditional music, with fiddle players Jane Hepburn (Western Isles), Maggie Adamson (Shetland), and Louise Bichan (Orkney) working together to create a concert which celebrated the varying playing styles and tunes of the individual Islands.
+It premiered as the opening concert for the 2017 Hebridean Celtic Festival, and a review can be found here: http://www.hebrideswriter.com/2017/07/20/fiddle-traditions-showcase-is-perfect-start-to-hebcelt

-Between Islands short story writer Roseanne Watt produced this piece of filmpoetry as part of An Lanntair’s Burns Night celebrations, featuring film of Lewis and Shetland.
+Between Islands short story writer Roseanne Watt produced this wonderful piece of filmpoetry as part of An Lanntair’s Burns Night celebrations in 2016, featuring film of Lewis and Shetland.